 DESCRIPTION 'Logins from the phone system';

-The Mochi demo uses the Log File Adapter to tail and parse a sample log file from a web server to track web login events.
-See the topic Log File Adapter in the Integration Guide for more details.
+The Mochi demo uses the ECDA adapter to tail and parse a sample log file from a web server to track web login events.
+See the topic Reading from the File System in the Integration Guide for more details.

 CREATE OR REPLACE FOREIGN STREAM "WebLoginEvents"